ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/159_File_access.md

 ## file\_content (string name): string (temporary)

 Returns a null-terminated temporary string with the content of the file, or **0** when the file was not found.
+The predefined **var rLength** is set to the length of the file.
 The string keeps its content only until the next **file\_content** call.
 For multiple files to be read at the same time, allocate buffers and use **file\_read**.

 ### Parameters: